weixsong/elasticlunr.js/README.md

 Elasticlunr.js is developed based on Lunr.js, but more flexible than lunr.js.
 Elasticlunr.js provides Query-Time boosting, field search, more rational scoring/ranking methodology, fast computation speed and so on.
 Elasticlunr.js is a bit like Solr, but much smaller and not as bright, but also provide flexible configuration, query-time boosting, field search and other features.

+# Why You Need Lightweight Offline Search?

+1. In some system, you don't want to deploy any **complex full-text search engine**(such as Lucence, Elasticsearch, Sphinx, etc.), you only want to provide some static web pages and provide search functionality , then you could build index in previous and load index in client side(such as Browser).
+2. Provide offline search functionality.
+For some documents, user usually download these documents, you could build index and put index in the documents package, then provide offline search functionality.
+3. For some limited or restricted network, such WAN or LAN, offline search is a better choice.
+4. For mobile device, Iphone or Android phone, network traffic maybe very expensive, then provide offline search is a good choice.
+5. If you want to provide search functionality in your Node.js system, and you don't want to use a complex system, or you only need to support thousands of documents, then Elasticlunr.js is what you want to use.

 # Key Features Comparing with Lunr.js

 1. **Query-Time Boosting**, you don't need to setup boosting weight in index building procedure, Query-Time Boosting make it more flexible that you could try different boosting scheme.